• Skip to main content

 1. Follow the above recipe and instructions completely.
 Once the pie is baked, allow it to cool completely.
 Once cooled, wrap tightly in plastic wrap a couple of times and then with foil making sure it is airtight.
 Write "Pumpkin Pie" and the date on the outside of the foil with a sharpie and place in the freezer for up to 6 months.

 2. To eat, remove from the freezer and place in the fridge 24 hours before to thaw.
-Set out on the counter 1-2 hours prior to when needed to enjoy at room temp or enjoy cold straight from the fridge.
+Set out on the counter 1-2 hours before when needed to enjoy at room temp or enjoy cold straight from the fridge.

 • Prep Time: 30 minutes